 The presenter introduces the new professors in alphabetical order.
 The Vice-Chancellor greets each professor, hands over the diploma and conveys the University’s congratulations.
 The inauguration of professors is concluded with a speech by the Vice-Chancellor to the professors.

 The faculties, student unions, Várdduo – Centre for Sámi Research, and Umeå municipality, among others, award scientific and pedagogical awards, as well as to study counsellors and collaborators.
 Awards are also presented from the foundations that private donors, foundations, organisations and companies have donated to Umeå University.
-The Vice-Chancellor presents the awards at the academic ceremonies.
+The pedagogical awardees receive their diplomas during the Teaching Awardee Panels.
+The scientific awardees receive their diplomas during their Annual Celebration lecture.

+The Umeå University Medal of Merit is the university's highest award, and is presented every three years to individuals who have made particularly significant contributions to the university.
 The Vice-Chancellor introduces the award ceremony by a short speech.
-The Vice-Chancellor then presents the award itself and the award recipient, who stands behind the rostrum.
-When the presentation of the motivation has been read out, the award recipient steps in front of the rostrum to receive the Vice-Chancellor’s congratulations and the diploma.
-After the Vice-Chancellor and award recipients have shaken hands, the award recipient bows to the audience before returning to their place.
+The Vice-Chancellor then presents the award recipient, who stands behind the rostrum.
+When the presentation of the motivation has been read out, the award recipient steps in front of the rostrum to receive the Medal of Merit.
+The Vice-Chancellor and award recipients shake hands and the award recipient bows to the audience before returning to their place.

 Inauguration of the Vice-Chancellor at the Annual Celebration Ceremony